HADIA-ZAKIR/Lab3/README.md

-This is first text line for reset
+This is second test line for reset